Coronavirus keeps property buyers indoors; home sales in Israel reach lowest point since 2003

 It should be noted that these figures are published only a few days after the Israeli Government published a series of steps it aims to take in order to “awaken” the dormant market, the first of which is to reduce the purchase tax on property investors, which is currently 8%.
 According to publications, the Minister of Finance Israel Katz intends to decrease the tax rate to 5%, aiming to improve the viability of investment in Israeli real estate.
 An additional initiative by Yaakov Litzman, the Minister of Housing, stipulates that grants will be given to apartment buyers in periphery areas.

-The sharpest decrease – in Jerusalem
+The sharpest decrease in homes sales – in Jerusalem

-On the other hand, a sharp decrease was experienced in the scope of apartments acquired “off-plan”, meaning, apartments that have not yet been built.
+On the other hand, a sharp decrease in home sales in Israel was experienced in the scope of apartments acquired “off-plan”, meaning, apartments that have not yet been built.
 Historically, these apartments have been popular among investors since the price is customarily 10%-15% lower compared to similar apartments that are already under construction, and the waiting period is worth the potential gains.
 However, during the coronavirus pandemic period, it seems that very fewer buyers are interested in taking the risk of purchasing a property whose completion date is so far off.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.